 Individuals who responded to the 2016 On-Board Transit Survey, completed by ETC Institute on August 2016 on behalf of the City of Tucson and PAG (Appendix B), answered questions that identified their racial and ethnic categories.
-Based on the survey responses from Sun Tran system riders average percentages were determined for each race and/or ethnicity: 36.98 percent (36.98%) Hispanic, 12.57 percent (12.57%) Black or African American, 6.59 percent (6.59%) American Indian, less than two percent (2%) were Asian, with 44.54 percent (44.54%) identified as White/Caucasian with no other ethnicity or race included.
+Based on the survey responses from Sun Tran system riders average percentages were determined for each race and/or ethnicity: 36.98 percent (36.98%) Hispanic, 12.57 percent (12.57%) Black or African American, 6.59 percent (6.59%) American Indian, less than two percent (1.99%) were Asian, with 44.54 percent (44.54%) identified as White/Caucasian with no other ethnicity or race included.
+Table 1 also identifies the percentages of riders who identified their race and ethnicities for Sun Link and Sun Shuttle.